 In the event you want to check your email or go online, for you convenience there is free Wi-Fi access.

 Boats and equipment

 Anglers generally leave the Black Fly Club at about 8:00 am and normally return by 4:30 pm.
 Anglers are provided with a picnic lunch and their selection of drinks for the day.

 The Black Fly Lodge has brand new East Cape Skiffs rigged with new light weight Evinrude e-tech 90HP engines.
 The skiffs have comfortable padded seats, a custom leaning bar on the casting platform, rod storage and ample dry storage lockers.

-As a long-time flats skiff owner I was very impressed by the boat and motor.
+As a long-time flats fishing skiff owner, I was very impressed by the boat and motor.